ap0llo/markdown-generator/docs/apireference/Grynwald/MarkdownGenerator/MdListItem/index.md

 **Assembly:** Grynwald.MarkdownGenerator

 Represents a item in an bullet or ordered list.
-For specification see https:\/\/spec.commonmark.org\/0.28\/\#list\-items
+For specification see [CommonMark \- List items](https://spec.commonmark.org/0.28/#list-items).

 ```csharp
 public sealed class MdListItem : MdContainerBlockBase